paulcwarren/spring-content-docs/docs/spring-content-rest-docs.md

 Spring Content supports the following implementations:-

-- Spring Content Filesystem; stores content on the Filesystem (as used in this tutorial)
+- Spring Content Filesystem; stores content as Files on the Filesystem (as used in this tutorial)

-- Spring Content S3; stores content in Amazon S3
+- Spring Content S3; stores content as Objects in Amazon S3

 - Spring Content JPA; stores content as BLOBs in the database

-- Spring Content MongoDB; stores content in Mongo's GridFs
+- Spring Content MongoDB; stores content as Resources in Mongo's GridFS